sickgreg/OpenIPC-Adaptive-Link/README.md

 **ALink42c**

-udp listener and video-link profile changer/manager for OpenIPC
+udp listener and video-link mode changer for OpenIPC

 copy to `/usr/bin` on OpenIPC camera and make it executable